AdRoll/baker/content/en/docs/How To/create_upload.md

 ```

 This object has a `Name`, that is used in the Baker configuration file to identify the upload,
-a costructor-like function (`New`), a config object (where the parsed upload configuration from the
+a constructor-like function (`New`), a config object (where the parsed upload configuration from the
 TOML file is stored) and a help text that must help the users to use the component and its
 configuration parameters.